Unrivalled innovative research

 Within Australia, integrated care is being provided by sole practitioners and multi-disciplinary teams within a range of settings, including hospitals and clinics.
 However, there is no current profile of integrated care initiatives; compendiums of examples and their benefits, or information collected on a regularised and agreed basis to enable trends to be monitored and comparisons of health and costs benefits to be made.
 NICM HRI has prepared a directions paper to help address this gap and provided seed funding to a number of integrated care studies.

-Health economics of complementary medicine
+Health economics of integrative and complementary medicine

 Regulation and policy